 Have you ever wondered what makes Italy such a unique country?
 Here are a few fun facts about Italy you may not know.
 Starting from its nickname, Bel Paese, meaning “beautiful country”.

-If you’re traveling to Italy for the first time, or are just curious about the country, there are a few fun facts you may not know.
+If you’re traveling to Italy for the first time, or are just curious about the country, there are interesting, fun facts you may not know.

 With 55 sites inscribed, Italy is the country with the most UNESCO World Heritage sites in the world.
 Since I’m Italian – although I consider myself a citizen of the world – I may be partial.
 Still, I honestly believe that Italy is a blessed country.
 Life is not easy nowadays, but Italy’s historical heritage is genuinely unique.